Holiday Tragedy - Man Dies from Salmonella After Eating Undercooked Chicken at Resort

 Leslie Green was celebrating his milestone 70th birthdaySWNS

-Jennifer Hodgson, an international serious injury lawyer at Irwin Mitchell who represents Mrs Green, said the family’s concerns had been confirmed by the inquest.
+Jennifer Hodgson, an international serious injury lawyer at Irwin Mitchell who represents Mrs. Green, said the family’s concerns had been confirmed by the inquest.

 “Julie and the rest of her family remain devastated by Leslie’s death and the circumstances surrounding it,” Hodgson said.
-“Understandably they’ve had a number of concerns about how Leslie contracted his infection.
-Sadly, the inquest has validated their concerns, hearing worrying evidence.“What happened to Leslie vividly highlights the impact of salmonella and why it, and other gastric illnesses, should never be downplayed.
+“Understandably, they’ve had a number of concerns about how Leslie contracted his infection.
+Sadly, the inquest has validated their concerns, hearing worrying evidence.“What happened to Leslie vividly highlights the impact of salmonella and why it, along with other gastric illnesses, should never be downplayed.
 While nothing can make up for the ordeal Julie and her family have been through, it’s now vital that lessons are learned to improve hygiene for other holidaymakers in the future.“We continue to support Julie at this distressing time.”

 "Leslie was the head of our family and someone everyone looked to for help and guidance.
 There’s now a gaping hole in our family that can never be filled.